COMP0016-Team6/user-manual/docs/clinicians.md

 ### Show Weight

-If tick the checkbox `Show Weight`, the dashboard will display the change of patient's body weight changes over time in a blue line.
+If tick the checkbox `Show Weight`, the dashboard will display the change of patient's body weight changes over time in a blue line on a new graph.

 ![Clinicians Patient Dashboard Show Weight](img/clinicians/show_weight.png)